hugohu0224/sportshot/README.md

 * :white_check_mark: Implement the get method to receive user parameters.
 * :white_check_mark: Implement the accessing process the event server via the grpc client.
 * :white_check_mark: Implement user registration function to make the service available to others(by local).
-* :black_square_button: Implement JWT to make sure that the user is allowed to access a specific page.
+* :white_check_mark: Implement JWT to make sure that the user is allowed to access a specific page.

 ### WebUI